Choosing the best decking material

 Top 10 Key Factors to Help You Choose the Best Deck Material

 - Deck location, which includes exposure to sun, moisture and insects.
-Is your deck at the beach?
-Surrounded by tall trees?
+Is your deck close to water?
+Surrounded by trees?
 Covered by snow in winter?
 Choose a material that will stand up to the elements.

 - Durability is one of those things that becomes more important with time.
 Look for materials that resist fading, insects, rot, splitting or twisting, and more.